fairtide/DataFrame/docs/source/bson_format.rst

 Some languages such as R makes the distinction between ordered and unordered categorical arrays.
-The format allows such distinction but otherwise the encoding is identical for both:
+The format allows such distinction but otherwise the encoding is identical.
+A dictionary type is defined by its index type and value type (the type of the dictionary).
+The schema show above is for 32-bits integer index type and a string dictionary.
+For other combinations of the types, the schema can be defined similarly.

 -  ``DATA`` is a BSON document with fields